 The term “financial planner” is often confused with other similar careers.
 These include jobs like investment advisors and financial analysts.
 However, there are a number of nuances between these professions that make all the difference.

 For starters, financial planners typically work on long-term financial plans for their clients.
 This usually entails figuring out what kinds of financial goals your client is looking to achieve and building a comprehensive plan to help them reach that summit.
-It’s not uncommon for a financial planner to have a specific area of expertise, such as:
+It’s not uncommon for a financial planner to have a specific area of expertise in:

 - Retirement planning